Learning Objective

 How to Unarchive a Campaign

-Step 2: Unarchive from the actions menu
+Option 2: Unarchive from the campaign editor

 When to Archive vs. Pause